 The price can be indicated according to the following methods:

-The limit order is one by which the investor fixes the maximum price he is willing to pay for the purchase of the securities or the minimum price at which he is willing to sell his securities.
-In the absence of any indication concerning the limit, the order is considered to be on the market.
+- the limit order is the order by which the investor sets the maximum price he/she is willing to pay to buy securities or the minimum price at which he/she is willing to sell his/her securities;

-The best order is not accompanied by any price indication.
-The buyer sets no maximum price and the seller no minimum price for his transaction.
+- the best order is not accompanied by any indication of price.
+The buyer sets no maximum price and the seller no minimum price to complete his transaction.

 If all the information is valid, FGI transmits the order to the Stock Exchange for execution.

 When the transaction is executed, a transaction notice specifying the terms of the transaction will be sent to you.
 It will tell you the quantity purchased, the price and the charges.
-The settlement of transactions is made within three days on the BRVM.
+The settlement of transactions is made within three days on the RSE (Regional Securities Exchange) .